 Anyway, like many others out there I’ve picked and pecked at many things in life but adventure seems to always lurk in my mind.
 Che’s Motorcycle Diaries, the all out ’round the world tours by Ewan and Charley, or the incredible journey of Ted Simon around the world back in the seventies, all seem like are disproportionate comparisons of each other -Different views, goals, ideals, means- and somehow they all share the inevitable paradox of adventure- that makes me blink slower.

-Like them, I would like to ride my trusted Yamah XT250 (La Culpable) around the world, documenting life on the road – The gear, the budgets, the dos and don’ts, the planing, and of course the places and people I meet.
-More importantly, while riding the globe I would like to spend time at different non-for-profits, charities, and local households, providing a helping hand as I put people’s donations/investments to good use.
-I want this to be the focal point of every day of travel.
+Like them, I would like to ride my trusted steed around the world, document life on the road – The gear, the budgets, the dos and don’ts, the planning, and of course the places and people I meet.

-And that is Motopoet Society.
-A thought a day, a poem, a ride, a one of you…
+And that is David C. – a thought a day, a poem, a ride, a one of you…

 “The word adventure has gotten overused.
 For me, when everything goes wrong, that’s when adventure starts”Yvon Chouinard